tonghelen/JED-Method/README.md

 ### Prerequisites
 - Original code is tested on Matlab R2017a 64bit, Windows 10
+- Note that R2016b may lead to errors.
 ### Usage
 - You can easily start the program by running demo.m